 Trust Your Gut

-If something doesn’t feel right, leave right away.
+If something does not feel right, leave right away.
 Your safe place is in the car.
 Start the engine and drive away.

 Budget Hacks